LarsWeyen/job-listings/README.md

 # Build and start all services defined in docker-compose.yml
 $ docker compose up --build

-# If you live changes in the browser open a new terminal:
+# If you want live changes in the browser open a new terminal:
 $ docker compose watch
 ```